aramis-lab/clinica/docs/Converters/IXItoBIDS.md

 ## Downloading IXI
 The IXI dataset can be downloaded from the [IXI webpage](https://brain-development.org/ixi-dataset/).
 A modality at a time, all images.
-The converter can convert to [BIDS](../glossary.md#BIDS) all IXI modalities :
+The converter can convert to [BIDS](../glossary.md#BIDS){ data-preview } all IXI modalities :
 DTI / T1 / T2 / PD, angiography